cavastir/hr/surveyors/src/content/articles/perth-surveyor-guide.md

 ---
-title: "Perth Surveyor Guide: How to Choose the Best Engineering Surveyor (2024)"
+title: "Perth Surveyor Guide: How to choose the Right Engineering Surveyor (2024)"
 description: "Comprehensive guide to choosing the right engineering surveyor in Perth, with insights into Western Australia's $25.1B construction sector and essential factors for project success."
 publishDate: "2024-12-02"
 author: "HR Surveyors"